-As our battle against COVID-19, which began in Wuhan, China, in the fall of 2019, finally begins to wane, we are learning how the Chinese Communist Party purposely misled the world about the deadly virus—hiding the fact that it began in a Wuhan lab and is transmitted from human to human.
+As our seemingly endless battle against the COVID pandemic, which began in Wuhan, China, in the fall of 2019, finally seems to be ending, we are learning how the Chinese Communist Party purposely misled the world about the deadly virus—hiding the fact that it began in a Wuhan lab and is transmitted from human to human.

 Most insidious, however, is the fact that the CCP then permitted the virus to spread worldwide when it allowed hundreds of thousands of people to leave Wuhan and seed the virus worldwide.
-To date, 189 countries are battling outbreaks of the coronavirus, and the death toll in the United States alone is almost 600,000, while worldwide, the death toll stands at almost 3.5 million.
+To date, 189 countries are battling outbreaks of the coronavirus, and the death toll in the United States alone hit one million, while worldwide, the death toll stands at 6.3 million.

 I was in Beijing on June 4, 1989, when the Chinese government sent its army into Tiananmen Square to crush thousands of students, workers, and political opponents of the ruling Communist oligarchy.